As we know things in life change, but can your life…

-At Reassured we can compare multiple whole of life insurance policies from some of the UK's leading providers to find you the best deal.
+At Reassured we can compare multiple whole of life insurance policies from some of the UK's leading providers to find you a great deal.

 Critical illness cover allows you to make an early claim on your policy in the event you’re diagnosed with a life-changing illness listed by the insurer.

-If you’re left unable to work, the pay out can be used to replace any lost income.
+If you’re left unable to work, the pay out can be used to help replace a lost income.